Orthelious/PDCP_Spring2019/README.md

 1) Short-response homework assignments.
 2) Take-home quizzes on course units.
 3) Class engagement.
-4) a written midterm and final project¿both of which have in-class presentation requirements.
+4) a written midterm and final project—both of which have in-class presentation requirements.

 ![STUDIO Logo](/visuals/studiologo.png)